Dasharatham: Plot

 Rajiv Menon is born into extreme wealth and is an alcoholic playboy with absolutely no aim in life.
 With no parents to guide him and with the family business being run by a trusted manager Pillai, Rajiv is free to waste his life and money on drinks and debauchery.
 A close friend Scariah with his wife and children come over to stay at Rajiv's mansion for a week.
 Soon Rajiv gets attached to one of Scariah's children and decides that he wants to have a child of his own, but neither does he want to get married nor does he want to adopt a baby.

 One of his good friends, guide and philosopher Dr. Hameed, advises Rajiv to find a surrogate for artificial insemination.
 They come across a former football player Chandradas who is in dire need of money for an operation, his wife Annie agrees to give birth to Rajiv's child through traditional surrogacy.
 Both Chandradas and Annie aren't happy about the decision – it's clearly a desperate solution to their financial needs.

-At first Annie just wants to get over with the 9-month pregnancy period, hand over the baby and move on with life.
-The usually rash and immature Rajiv is now a changed man, reading up books on pregnancy, childbirth and making sure that Annie stays in an atmosphere that is cheerful, beautiful and is taken care of by nurses, provided with the best diet and so on to ensure the birth of a healthy and happy baby.
-He is completely taken up by the thought of having a child, the thought of finally having someone he can call his own.
-But by the time of the child's birth, and also being its biological mother, Annie gets emotionally attached to the life that is taking shape in her womb and refuses to part with the baby and starts to become extremely selfish.
+At first Annie just wants to complete surrogate pregnancy, hand over the baby and move on.
+Meanwhile, Rajiv becomes highly invested in the pregnancy, reading up books on pregnancy, childbirth and making sure that Annie receives nursing care and proper diet to support a healthy baby.
+He grows deeply attached to the prospect of having a child, the thought of finally having someone he can call his own.
+But by the time of the child's birth, and also being its biological mother, Annie develops an emotional attachment to the baby and refuses to surrender the child.

 Finally Rajiv hands over the child to Annie very reluctantly.
 In the climax, Rajiv asks the maid Maggie, whether every mother has an attachment to her child like Annie has.
 Rajiv asks Maggie if she can love him as if she would her own son.
-Maggie is dumbfounded while Rajiv walks off emotionally distraught and in tears without waiting for an answer.
+Maggie is dumbfounded while Rajiv walks off distraught and in tears without waiting for an answer.